 If you have any of these symptoms, see your doctor to get tested.
 Get medical help right away if you have chest pain.

 Tuberculosis is caused by bacteria that spread through the air, just like a cold or the flu.
-When someone who’s sick coughs, sneezes, talks, or laughs, tiny droplets that contain the germs are released.
+When someone who’s sick coughs, sneezes, talks, laughs, or sings, tiny droplets that contain the germs are released.
 If you breathe in these nasty germs, you get infected.

 TB is contagious, but it’s not easy to catch.
 The germs grow slowly.
 You usually have to spend a lot of time around a person who has a high load of bactilli in their lungs.
 That’s why it’s often spread among co-workers, friends, and family members.